Diketene/wigcpp/README.md

 All of the angular-momentum quantum numbers and magnetic quantum numbers must be passed to the functions in their **doubled form**, that means if you have a physical value $j$, you must pass $2j$ to these functions.

-For the same reason, the `wigcpp_global_init` function accepts **twice the maximum physical angular momentum value** as its first parameter.
+For the same reason, `wigcpp_global_init` function accepts **twice the maximum physical angular momentum value** as its first parameter.
 And `wigcpp_global_init` accepts the maximum wigner symbol type that will be used in the whole calculation process as its second parameter, which is must be **3, 6 or 9**.

 Calling of `wigcpp_global_init` must be done in the **Main Thread**, if you call this function in other threads, the behavior of it is **undefined**.

+`wigcpp_reset_tls`'s duty is to reset the Thread Local Storage which is used by `wigner3j`, `wigner6j` and `wigner9j`, then provide a clean thread local state when a thread begins to execute a new task.
+An example using OpenMP with wigcpp will be provided in the [Multi-threaded calling of functuions](#multi\-threaded-calling-of-functuions), which contains the calling of `wigcpp_reset_tls`.

 A simple example in C is as followed.